-- LAWN CARE --

 Say Hello To A Healthy Minnesota Cut

-Let’s face it, lawn mowing is one of the most time consuming outdoor maintenance activities you don’t enjoy all summer long.
-Just think of the weekly inconvenience associated with pushing your lawn mower back and forth across your yard for hours while thinking about all of the other amazing things you could do during that same time period.
+Let’s face it, lawn mowing is one of the most time-consuming outdoor maintenance activities you don’t enjoy all summer long.
+Just think of the weekly inconvenience associated with pushing your lawn mower back and forth across your yard for hours while thinking about all the other amazing things you could do during that same time period.

-And what makes it even worse… Even with your weekly torture, “Jeff’s” lawn next door still manages to look more beautiful than your own as he sits on his front porch sipping margaritas as a professional service sweats away at his perfectly mown lawn.
+And what makes it even worse… Even with your weekly torture, “Jeff’s” lawn next door still manages to look more beautiful than your own as he sits on his front porch sipping margaritas as a professional service crew sweat away at his perfectly mown lawn.

-So for all you do-it-yourselfers, here’s a guide on how you can cut your own lawn better than your neighbors or “Jeff”, because the grass should never be greener on the other side.
+So, for all you do-it-yourselfers, here’s a guide on how you can cut your own lawn better than your neighbors’ or “Jeff’s,” because the grass should never be greener on the other side.

 To create the perfect Minnesota lawn, you will need to focus on three main factors: height, decomposition, and blade maintenance.
 Weekly lawn maintenance done right will lead to vigorous growth and perfect lawn density that will contribute to minimal weeds and enhanced lawn nutrition.

 Typically, your lawn is going to be a species of one of following grasses: Kentucky Bluegrass, Perennial Ryegrass, or a mix of Fescues.
 These common residential lawns require a lawn height of 3 inches or higher for optimal health.